sayandbinaira/PracticeTestInaira/README.md

 ### Push Pull
 1. After the commit for pushing the changes to remote repo use the below command
 ```
-git push origin <yourname>
+git push origin yourname
 ```
 2. Checkout to main branch using the below command
 ```
 git checkout main
 ```
-3. For pulling the changes from remote branch to your main branch in local use the below command
+3. For pulling the changes from main branch in remote rep to your main branch in local use the below command
 ```
 git pull origin main
 ```